 “Due to technical difficulties, this train will now terminate.
 Please wait on the platform for a replacement train.”

 You are kidding.
 You…you… “please wait on the platform” yourself, you *#$&%*!
 I had lost it.

-I asked an attendant when the next train to Blacktown would arrive.
+I composed myself for a moment and then asked an attendant when the next train to Blacktown would arrive.

 “Oh, in only four minutes.”